Jean-Nicolas Corvisart: Early life and education

 Jean-Nicolas Corvisart was born on February 15, 1755, in the French village of Dricourt, Ardennes.
-His father, Pierre Corvisart, was an attorney for the Parliament of Paris.
+His father, Pierre Corvisart, was an attorney for the Parlement of Paris.
 He moved to Dricourt when the Parliament dissolved, but returned to Paris after the birth of his son, who he destined to be a fellow lawyer.
 At the age of 12, at his fathers wish, Jean-Nicolas Corvisart entered the prestigious college of Sainte-Barbe.
 A mediocre student, Corvisart spent most of his time playing outdoor sports, giving no indication of the bright future his father dreamt.
 However, one day, after listening to anatomy professor, Antoine Petit, and visiting medical clinics in Paris, Corvisart became fascinated in medicine.
 He convinced his father and quit pursuing law to pursue a medical profession.
 Corvisart immediately obtained a position at the Hotel-Dieu as a male nurse.
 He later attended medical school at the Faculte de Medicine, where he was an outstanding student, known for his work ethic, observation skills, and independent spirit.

 To his peers, Corvisart was known to be stocky in stature, vigorous in manner, outspoken, honest, generous to the poor, and not afraid to defy tradition.
 Corvisart had the option of choosing between medicine and surgery, and decided he preferred and was more attracted towards medicine.
 While in medical school, Corvisart studied and closely followed the likes of Debois de Rochefort, Busquet Halle, Pelletan Roger, Vicq d'Azyr and was a favorite pupil of Antoine Petit and Pierre-Joseph Desault.
 Even as the youngest member of his class, Corvisart was at the top of his class.
 He presented his inaugural thesis on September 2, 1782, and graduated from medical school that same year.